Career Progression of an IPS Officer: Growth, Salary and Prospects

 Senior Time Scale

-After the probation is over the officer will get the Senior Time Scale at the 5th year of his/her service.
+After the probation is over the officer will get the Senior Time Scale in the 5th year of his/her service.
 At that time the officer will be promoted as the Additional Superintendent of Police in the districts.
-If he serves in any city police commisonarate then the post will be of Additional Deputy Commissioner of Police.
-In senior time scale, the grade pay becomes 6600.
+If he serves in any city police commiserate then the post will be of Additional Deputy Commissioner of Police.
+In the senior time scale, the grade pay becomes 6600.

 Junior Administrative Grade

 After gathering some experiences about how to do policing for 9 years, the officer gets promoted to the Junior Administrative Grade (JAG).
 At that period he or she does mainly managerial jobs.
 They seldom go to the spot of crime or trouble.

 JAG officers get the post of Superintendent of Police (SP) in districts.
 In the city police, they get the post of Deputy Commissioner (DC) of police.

 At the time of JAG, the IPS officer’s grade pay becomes 7600.
 It is the highest grade pay in scale 3 (15,600-39,100).